kodecocodes/vt_android_mvvm/v1/for_instructor/04-model-repository.markdown

 The return value from the method to getAllCreatures is a LiveData list of creatures.

-In order to store our Creatures in Room, we'll make them a Room Entity in the creature_table table.
+In order to store our Creatures in Room, we'll make them a Room Entity using the creature_table table.

+We could have made a separate class for the Room entity, and then provided mapping functions to convert between Creatures and Creature entities, but for this simple app we'll just make Creature an entity directly.
+In a production app, you would likely want to create such a mapping layer between the model class and the repository.

 ```kotlin
 @Entity(tableName = "creature_table")